marcoalfans/manud-fe/README.md

 Welcome to the Melancong Website!
-This project is a comprehensive web application built with Next.js, designed to showcase the beautiful destinations, activities, and culture of Bali, Indonesia.
+This project is a comprehensive web application built with Next.js, designed to showcase the beautiful destinations, activities, and culture of Manud Jaya, Indonesia.
 The website provides tourists with valuable information and resources to plan their perfect trip to this tropical paradise.